 - Gove (Northern Territory) – Rio Tinto Aluminium

 - Huntly (Western Australia) – Alcoa

 - Weipa (Queensland) – Rio Tinto

 Australian bauxite deposits have high grades and are shallow and relatively easy to mine.
 To learn more about the bauxite mining process go to our Bauxite Mining Chart.
-The quality of Australian bauxite means there are a number of small new mines now operating in Australia including:
+The quality of Australian bauxite means there are a number of small new mines either operating or in the exploration and approvals phase in Australia including:

 Click here for the latest publications from the International Aluminium Institute on best practice in the management of bauxite residue and reuse options.

 Exploration essentially involves outlining plateau areas with pre-Middle Tertiary planation surfaces that, prior to that time, were located in a humid tropical climate zone.

 Economic lateritic bauxite deposits are relatively large in bulk tonnage (>50 Mt).
 They occur at or near the surface and are essentially flat lying.
 This makes them a target of significant areal extent, compared to deposits of other commodities (e.g., Mn, Cu, Zn etc).

 Remote sensing methods that utilise satellite imagery, airborne geophysics, airborne hyperspectral mapping, aerial photography and digital terrain modelling can be used at a regional level.